jspm/jspm-resolve/resolver-spec.md

 Existing "map" entries always take precedence over main aliases and the browser map.

-The handling of an "index" alias for the main ensures that conditional mains are properly supported even if there is no default main, although this is a rare edge case.
+The handling of an "index.js" alias for the main ensures that conditional mains are properly supported even if there is no default main, although this is a rare edge case.

 ### Matching and Applying Map Resolution